top of page

 Accountability works best when the person holding it participates in shaping what success looks like.

-When expectations, authority, and information flow are clarified together, something important shifts.
+When those things are clarified together, something important shifts.

-And that difference often determines whether leaders grow into a role or quietly step away from it.
+That difference — between accountability as pressure and accountability as agency — often determines whether leaders grow into a role or step quietly away from it.

 Reflection Prompts for Founders and Leaders